-We think of education as a continuous necessity that should be obtainable and relevant.
-Because, at our core, we believe everyone deserves education to thrive in an ever-changing world.
+We think of education as a continuous necessity that should be obtainable and relevant. that's why we want to honor educators who make a significant contribution to lifelong learning.

-This award, the highest recognition for faculty who participate in educational outreach activities at the UW, carries a $5,000 stipend.
+This award is the highest recognition for UW faculty who make significant contributions to lifelong learning at the UW and carries a $5,000 stipend.

 To be eligible for the Lifelong Learning Award, nominees must have been engaged for at least two years in UW-sponsored outreach programs for professional development, personal interest or career re-direction in a teaching or program development role.
 Full- and part-time faculty from all three UW campuses are eligible.

 - Impact of their work on the broader regional community

 Making a nomination

 Do you know a UW faculty member who’s made a significant contribution to lifelong learning?
 Tell us!
 Nominations are now open for the 2017 Lifelong Learning Award.

 Download and complete a nomination form, attach a one-page description of how the candidate meets the award criteria and email both the nomination form and one-page supplement to Bethany Staelens.

 - Friday, December 15, 2017: All nominations submitted by 5 p.m.